HarryBrisson/brissonstagram/README.md

 `nano authorizations/gmail-credentials.json`

-### time to run the function
+### time to prepare the clips

 then, you can start up tmux to keep the function going even if you disconnect

 `tmux`

-finally, run the snackablize function!
+run the snackablize function!

 `python3 snackablize_videos.py`